Skip to content

 What does pricing look like for an MGA?

-Regure pricing is per user per month.
-A mid-size MGA with 15-30 users (underwriters, operations staff, management) would typically be on the Professional tier at $150/user/month — including AI document processing, bordereaux automation, binder issuance, and compliance logging.
+A mid-size MGA with 15-30 users (underwriters, operations staff, management) would typically run the operations platform, scoped to the products and configuration in play — including AI document processing, bordereaux automation, binder issuance, and compliance logging.
 See full pricing details.

 See how Regure works for your MGA